wravoc/harden-freebsd/README.md

 To err on the safe side, the script does primitive verification of the confs flags and some directives *it expects*.
 If may error on some abnormal directives which will cause it to put in place the backup *.original files it made.
 Check the log for what setting caused the validation failure and rewrite the regular expression or make a new check.

-* Conformance of `hostname` will check that it does not start with a number.
-Although it is doable in FreeBSD it can cause trouble in some applications and networking instances
-    * If you must have a hostname starting with a number simply remove the check
-* Conformance in use of capital letters in `rc.conf` and `loader.conf`
+* For `/etc/sysctl.conf` the script checks for no quotes
 * For `/boot/loader.conf` the script strictly verifies syntax from man and `/boot/defaults/loader.conf` syntax
-    * All directives must be in quotes
+    * All directives in these sister confs must be in quotes

 If you do get stuck in read-only single-user mode and need to correct a configuration file then use: